SUMMER SALE 50% off The Dyrt PRO — just $2.49/moGet now

-Skagway camping areas range from spots in town to more secluded sites in the surrounding wilderness.
+Skagway campgrounds range from spots in town to more secluded sites in the surrounding wilderness, with options for both tent and RV campers.
 The South Klondike Highway leads to Skagway City Park Campground, which puts campers right in town.
 If you want fewer neighbors, Skagway Area State Park has more spread-out sites away from the crowds.
 Local National Forest Sites around Skagway are basic but put you closer to nature without many facilities.
 Families often choose Skagway Recreation Area for its picnic tables and play areas for kids.
 Skagway County Park Campground sits near several hiking trails and good fishing spots.
 Bears and eagles live throughout the area, so proper food storage is essential while camping here.
 Most camping doesn't require permits, but it's smart to check if any seasonal rules apply.
 Fire restrictions change based on conditions, so always verify before starting a campfire.
 The Klondike Gold Rush National Historical Park tells the story of the area's mining past.
 Trails around Chilkoot Lake give hikers great views of the landscape.
 Summer brings the best camping weather, though winter camping is possible if you bring the right cold-weather gear.
 Rain happens frequently due to the coastal location, so pack waterproof tents and clothing.
-Both tent and RV campers find good options throughout the Skagway area.
+Both tent and RV campers find good options throughout the Skagway area, with campgrounds offering varying levels of accessibility and amenities for different camping preferences.

 1. Dyea Campground — Klondike Gold Rush National Historical Park